jbasen/Crestron-Home-Assistant/README.md

 Releases:

+V1.43 - Fixed bug in light module where it wouldn't recognize certain colored lights properly

 v1.42 - Fixed bug in Sonos module where pausing one player would pause all players in a system

 v1.41 - Fixed bug in climate module that made it impossible to set HVAC modes for a subset of